spalx/SXFoundation/README.md

 // pStr1 is created in the main pool.
 SXString* pStr1 = SXString::create("Hello,");

-// We create a new pool and push it to the top of the stack, so starting from here, this is the active pool.
+// We create a new pool and push it to the top of the stack.
+// Starting from here, this is the active pool.
 SXPoolManager::sharedPoolManager()->push();

 // pStr2 goes to the second (active) pool.
 SXString* pStr2 = SXString::create("World!");

-// Pop the active (second) pool. pStr2 will be released after this call.
+// Pop the active (second) pool.
+// pStr2 will be released after this call.
 SXPoolManager::sharedPoolManager()->pop();

-// pStr1 will only be released when purgePoolManager() is called, since it was created in the first pool (which was created by the pool manager).
+// pStr1 will only be released when purgePoolManager() is called
+// since it was created in the first pool
+// (which was created by the pool manager).
 SXPoolManager::purgePoolManager();
 ```